cannonkeys/ck-docs/docs/sagittarius-guide.md

 ![](images/sag/05-gaskets-label.jpg)

-5. Now that gasket strips are installed, grab the JST cable, and Daughterboard.
+5. Now that gasket strips are installed, grab the JST cable and daughterboard.
 Remove the daughterboard screws from the case, insert the JST cable into the daughterboard, and screw the daughterboard into the bottom case.

 !!!
 Note
     It is very important to support the JST header of the daughterboard while inserting the cable.
 Additionally, make sure you're inserting it as evenly as possible to avoid bending any pins.
 For more information on this, we have a section in our [PCB troubleshooting guide](https://docs.cannonkeys.com/troubleshooting/#cause-3-looseimproper-connection-on-usb-port-jst-cable-or-jst-header).